EzeSandes/react-authentication-NodeJs-SQLServer/README.md

 # Sign Up & Log In app - React, NodeJS and SQL Server

 I wanted to know the basic use of Authorization process for users to future projects.
 Also, I wanted to use MongoDB but I'd never used SQL Server with NodeJS (Only SQL Server alone) so, In this time I used a relational Database.

+__If it works for you, give me a star! ⭐__

 ## SQL User Table Model